Congo Crisis

 The Congo Crisis (Crise congolaise) was a period of political upheaval and conflict between 1960 and 1965 in the Republic of the Congo (today the Democratic Republic of the Congo).
 The crisis began almost immediately after the Congo became independent from Belgium and ended, unofficially, with the entire country under the rule of Joseph-Désiré Mobutu.
 Constituting a series of civil wars, the Congo Crisis was also a proxy conflict in the Cold War, in which the Soviet Union and the United States supported opposing factions.
 Around 100,000 people are believed to have been killed during the crisis.

 A nationalist movement in the Belgian Congo demanded the end of colonial rule: this led to the country's independence on 30 June 1960.
 Minimal preparations had been made and many issues, such as federalism, tribalism, and ethnic nationalism, remained unresolved.
-In the first week of July, a mutiny broke out in the army and violence erupted between black and white civilians.
+In the first week of July, 1960, a mutiny broke out in the army and violence erupted between black and white civilians.
 Belgium sent troops to protect fleeing white citizens.
 Katanga and South Kasai seceded with Belgian support.
-Amid continuing unrest and violence, the United Nations deployed peacekeepers, but UN Secretary-General Dag Hammarskjöld refused to use these troops to help the central government in Léopoldville fight the secessionists.
+Amid continuing unrest and violence, the United Nations deployed peacekeepers, but UN secretary-general Dag Hammarskjöld refused to use these troops to help the central government in Léopoldville (Kinshasa) fight the secessionists.
 Prime Minister Patrice Lumumba, the charismatic leader of the largest nationalist faction, reacted by calling for assistance from the Soviet Union, which promptly sent military advisers and other support.